 "If this is accurate, then why did the other Gospel writers fail to mention the event?
 I think the reason is that they were writing to audiences consisting largely of Gentiles in a Hellenized world.
 For the most part, the Greeks abhorred the idea of a bodily resurrection.
 So while these writers needed to stress Christs Resurrection, bringing up this event would be an unnecessary distraction for their readers."

-Summary: So we see that the number of people who came out of the grave probably was not a number noticeable among the general population of Jerusalem, but would be noticeable among family and friends, as well as possibly some of the Jewish leaders.
-We also see that this was something that would only be of interest to the Jews.
+Summary: We see that the number of people who came out of the grave probably was not a number noticeable among the general population of Jerusalem, but would be noticeable among family and friends, as well as possibly some of the Jewish leaders.
+We also see that these events were things that would only be of interest to the Jews.

-This is another argument from silence -- except for the Bible.
+This is another invalid argument from secular silence.
 That secular sources are silent proves nothing.
-We can speculate as to why these events are not recorded in secular sources, or it could be those those secular sources were lost over the past 2,000 years.
-But that is just speculation.
-The only thing we know is that we don't know why secular sources are silent.
-What we do have is what is related to us through the truth of scripture... a proven accurate source of historical information.
+We can speculate as to why these events are not recorded in secular sources, or it could be that those secular sources were lost over the past 2,000 years.
+That is just speculation.
+The only thing we know is that we do not know why secular sources are silent.
+What we do have is scripture... a proven accurate source of historical information.